 Similar concept to “venue change”:

-Same as always sitting at the same place can feel stale, staying always in the same tempo and rhythm can start feeling dull.
+Same as always sitting in the same place can feel stale, staying always in the same tempo and rhythm can start feeling dull.

 And if it’s all very high romance, it can start feeling saccharine.